TayConn/jobhuntbot/README.md

 - `!clearpreferences` - Clear all preferences
 - `!bothelp` - Show all available commands

+For privacy, DM the bot directly to set your job preferences and use personal commands (like !subscribe, !preferences, etc.).

 ## 🏗️ Project Structure

 The bot is built with a modular, scalable architecture: